18 Tips for Surviving a Day at Universal Studios Orlando

 Cabana Bay is another nice choice, offering a free shuttle and numerous amenities (lazy river, restaurants, Starbucks, bowling alley, and a great pool!).

 8. Bring with a full bottle of sunblock

 I recommend a full bottle to split amongst everyone in your party.
-The sun is intense and there really isn’t much shade, with some ride wait lines being directly in the sun, so lather up or you might be lying in bed the next instead of having fun at the park!
+The sun is intense and there really isn’t much shade.
+Many ride queues are located directly in the sun, so lather up or you might be lying in bed the next instead of having fun at the park!
 My sunblock of choice is Coppertone Water Babies SPF 50 – I’ve never had a burn from it and it is rated pretty good in terms of EWG’s list of safer sunscreens.

 9. Don’t forget about the sunglasses

 Sunglasses are a lifesaver when walking around the sunny park all day.
 As an added bonus, they prevent you from having that squinty eye look in all your photos!
 I recommend picking up a cheap pair at a Walmart or dollar store – that way it doesn’t really matter if they break or get lost.
 As long as they block the sun, who cares how much they cost!
 This isn’t a fashion show – you are the parks to have a good time!

 Trust me, they all work the same and if anything, all my cheap sunglasses happen to be the ones that I still have ten years later 😉